Michigan Divorce & Family Law FAQs for Women

 Even if your divorce is amicable, it is essential that you consider your future and that your rights are protected.
 Once your divorce decree has been issued, it is not easily changed, so you should take the appropriate measures to protect your future.

-Why Should I Choose Woodford Sathappan McGee?
+Why Should I Choose WSM?

 We take a personal approach to the attorney-client relationship, which involves listening and adapting to your needs.
 We will be there to support and guide you throughout the divorce process and will always be prompt to answer your questions.